xformerfhs/hashvalue/README.md

 - `sha3-384`
 - `sha3-512`

-If the program is called without arguments or with wrong arguments a usage text is printed.
+If the program is called without arguments or with wrong arguments, a usage text is printed.

 ### Examples

 In the first example a simple text is hashed:

 ```
-hashvalue --source "There should be a meaning."
+hashvalue --source "There should be a meaning." --hash sha3-256
 ```

 This prints the following output: